Topological lower bounds on the sizes of simplicial complexes and simplicial sets: Introduction

-One powerful tool for face enumeration in manifolds (and simplicial complexes) is the Manifold $g$-Conjecture which was recently proved by Adiprasito \cite{adiprasito2018combinatorial} \footnote{See the online version \url{http://www.math.huji.ac.il/~adiprasito/bpa.pdf} for the most general as of yet statement of the Manifold Lower Bound theorem.}, see also \cite{papadakis2020characteristic} and \cite{adiprasito2021anisotropy} for the second proof.
-Using the conjecture one can, under some assumptions, bound from below the number of faces in a triangulation of a manifold in terms of its Betti numbers, see \cite[Theorem 4.4.]{govc2020many}\footnote{From personal communication with Karim Adiprasito we learned that some assumptions of \cite[Theorem 4.4.]{govc2020many} can be relaxed, for instance the coefficients field can be of an arbitrary characteristic.
-However, we are not ready to give a precise statement here.}.
-Compared to \cite[Theorem 4.4.]{govc2020many}, our Theorem~\ref{theorem:orbits} can be applied to regular simplicial sets as well as simplicial complexes and has a rather short, elementary, and self-contained proof.
-On the other hand, \cite[Theorem 4.4.]{govc2020many} sometimes gives stronger (though still exponential) bounds, for instance for the $n$-torus, and involves Betti numbers which might be easier to deal with than to check the topological condition of Theorem~\ref{theorem:orbits}.
+One powerful tool for face enumeration in manifolds (and simplicial complexes) is the manifold $g$-conjecture which was recently proved by Adiprasito \cite{adiprasito2018combinatorial}, see also \url{http://www.math.huji.ac.il/~adiprasito/bpa.pdf} for the most general statement of the manifold lower bound theorem, and see also \cite{papadakis2020characteristic} and \cite{adiprasito2021anisotropy} for another proof.
+Using the conjecture one can, under some assumptions, bound from below the number of faces in a triangulation of a manifold in terms of its Betti numbers, see \cite[Theorem 4.4]{govc2020many}.
+From personal communication with Karim Adiprasito we learned that the assumption of the coefficients field being infinite in \cite[Theorem 4.4]{govc2020many} is most probably not required.
+A finite field can be extended to an infinite one and Betti numbers are invariant under field extension.

+Compared to \cite[Theorem 4.4]{govc2020many}, our Theorem~\ref{theorem:orbits} can be applied to simplicial sets as well as simplicial complexes; it also has a rather short, elementary, and self-contained proof.
+On the other hand, \cite[Theorem 4.4]{govc2020many} sometimes gives stronger (though still only exponential) bounds, for instance for the $n$-torus, and involves Betti numbers which might be easier to deal with than checking the topological condition of Theorem~\ref{theorem:orbits}.

 Another notable approach to general lower bounds on the size of a triangulation is to exploit the natural similarity between the number of top-dimensional simplices and the continuous \emph{volume}.
 The latter can be estimated in terms of the \emph{systole} using the classical Gromov's systolic inequality.
 For an example of this approach see \cite{kowalick2015combinatorial}.
 Unfortunately, systolic inequalities produce good bounds only when the systole is long enough.
-In our discrete setting the systole corresponds to the edge-length of the shortest non-contractible path in the given space and without additional assumptions can be as short as $3$ in simplicial complexes or $2$ in regular simplicial sets, which is not enough for a non-trivial bound.
+In our discrete setting the systole corresponds to the edge-length of the shortest non-contractible path in the given space and without additional assumptions can be as short as $3$ in simplicial complexes or $2$ in simplicial sets of the kind we study, which is not enough for a non-trivial bound.